alexsingleton/geographicdatascience/_posts/2015-03-19-R-Spatial-Analysis-Liverpool.md

 - Training Course
 ---

-A workshop on **Introduction to Using R for Spatial Analysis** is being run by the Geographic Data Science Lab at the University of Liverpool in Liverpool.
+A workshop on **Introduction to Using R for Spatial Analysis** is being run by the Geographic Data Science Lab and the Consumer Data Research Centre (CDRC) at the University of Liverpool.

 **Date:** Monday 27th April 2015, 9:30am – 4pm